HASwitchPlate/openHASP/CHANGLELOG.md

 - Updated to modern responsive design
 - Add `/api/*/` endpoints for `info/` and `config/*/`
 - Allow for a customizible `vars.css`, `style.css`, `script.js` and `edit.htm`
-- Display info message when the configuration is changed and a reboot is needed
+- Display a message when the configuration is changed and a reboot is needed
 - Add checkbox for backlight inversion to Display settings (thanks @wolffman122)
 - Add checkbox to toggle ANSI codes (thanks @geiseri)